Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Overnight interest rates and related averages

 \ed

 For convenience, we will also write, for every $j=1,2,\dots ,n-1$,

 and $X^{p}_{T_n}(T_0,T_n):=Q_{T_n}-Q_{T_0}$.

 The two legs of the basis swap are backward-looking and thus, unlike in the case of forward-looking LIBOR rates, the hedging strategy can be shown to be dynamic not only before but also during each accrual period.
-Our market model introduced in Assumption \ref{ass4.1} is invariant with respect to the choice of the valuation currency, which means that the computations performed by the two counterparty based in Australia and the U.S. are analogous but they may yield different pricing formula at any time $t \leq T_n$, of course, assuming that the two prices are expressed in the same currency (either AUD or USD) using the spot exchange rate $Q_t$.
+Our market model introduced in Assumption \ref{ass4.1} is invariant with respect to the choice of the valuation currency, which means that the computations performed by the two counterparties based in Australia and the U.S. are analogous but they may yield different pricing formula at any time $t \leq T_n$, of course, assuming that the two prices are expressed in the same currency (either AUD or USD) using the spot exchange rate $Q_t$.
+In contrast, the choice of a currency in which the collateral is posted affects the pricing formula for a CCBS since remuneration rate for collateral depends on a currency.

-A foreign exchange swap (FX swap) and a cross-currency swap (CCS) are both derivative instruments utilized in the hedging of foreign currency exposures, but there are some differences.
-In a FX swap, the notional principals are exchanged at the maturity date at the forward rate.
-This should be contrasted with a typical CC swap where the principals are exchanged at the maturity date at the initial spot rate and there are payments attached to interest rates during the term of the contract, which are absent in FX swaps.
+A foreign exchange swap (FX swap) and a CCBS are both derivative instruments utilized in the hedging of foreign currency exposures, but there are essential differences.
+In an FX swap, the notional principals are exchanged at the maturity date at the forward rate.
+This should be contrasted with a constant nominal CCBS where the nominal principals are exchanged at the maturity date at the initial spot rate and there are payments attached to interest rates during the term of the contract, which are absent in FX swaps.